How it works

 The CLI

-Session files are plain JSONL files that Cursor and Claude Code write to your home directory as you work.
-The watcher monitors these directories:
+Session transcripts are JSONL files that Cursor, Claude Code, and VS Code Copilot write to your home directory as you work.
+The watcher monitors:

 |---|---|